-This is also an interval training but suited for shorter distances, e.g. 800 m to 5 km.
-For example, if you are focusing on a 5 km or a mile race, you should choose shorter intervals with a higher speed than if you were training for half-marathon (VO2 max runs).
+This is also an interval training but suited for shorter distances, e.g., 800 m to 5 km.
+For example, if you are focusing on a 5 km or a mile race, you should choose shorter intervals with a higher speed than if you were training for a half-marathon (VO2 max runs).
 Also, do speed runs no more than once a week, with 4-8 % of the total training time.

 - Long runs

 Long runs form the basis of all marathon training programs.
 They improve many aspects (like muscle strength), but their main purpose is developing aerobic endurance.
 Unlike aerobic capacity (maximum speed and capacity of the cardiovascular system to exchange and use oxygen), aerobic endurance is more like different gears in a car.
 You are using moderate gear over a longer distance.
 This is often referred to as your running economy.